kujain/F25-5505_Javascript/class 11 notes.md

 ----
 ## GOING FORWARD:

-### Please use the either of the 3 workflows presented above and adapt your upcoming final project into it.
+### Please use the either of the 3 workflows presented above and adapt for your upcoming final project as needed.
 Test the steps and make sure that the final files being generated in the dist folder are correct and working.

 The following zip files contain the complete folder structure and configuration files for gulp, webpack, vite etc. SImply extract, update the html, js, (s)css files and run the automation to compile: